kauajuno/notes/Programming Languages/JavaScript/JavaScript functions.md

 # Parameters

 Passing a parameter in JavaScript is very simple.
-As saw above, you define the parameters of a function between the parenthesis.
+As saw above, you define the parameters of a function between the parentheses.

 ```js
 function greet(name){